MASILab/ADSP_AutoQA/README.md

 Written by Michael Kim.
 Email: michael.kim@vanderbilt.edu

+## Citation

+If you use this for your research, please cite the following paper:

+Kim, Michael E., et al. "Scalable quality control on processing of large diffusion-weighted and structural magnetic resonance imaging datasets."
+PLOS One (2025).
+(Accepted)

+## BIDS-Agnostic Version

+If your data are not appropriate to be organized into BIDS format, please use the version of this tool that is BIDS-Agnostic: https://github.com/MASILab/GeneralQATool.git

 ## NOTES FOR USE:
 - The app runs WAYYY faster and smoother when using chrome as the web browser.
 Firefox is very slow and jittery.
 - *DO NOT have multiple people simultaneuosly QAing the same dataset/pipeline: the CSV is only read in when starting the app, new updates are not detected utill the app is run again.*